SUNET/edusign-app/README.rst

  $ cp <wherever>/idp-metadata.xml config-current/

 Then we need to provide values to some settings.
-These can reside in an environment file :file:`environment-current` or be exported as environment variables.
+These can reside in an environment file :code:`environment-current` or be exported as environment variables.
-The settings needed are listed in the file :file:`environment-pro` at the root of the repo, see below for an explanation of each of them.
+The settings needed are listed in the file :code:`environment-pro` at the root of the repo, see below for an explanation of each of them.
 So to add them in a file,
 do: